gjenov/HARMS/README.md

 	evaluate_yolo_buffer.py is used to assess the accuracy to run, change the inputs of the truth data and input data in csv and run evaluate_yolo_buffer.py

+ 	UpdatingDashBoard.ipynb was used for a dashboard mockup using ngrok and novu

 ### Future Work
 	Next steps include 1) Integrating Server / Client to send live updates to Dashboard
 	2) Optimizing annotations for use in realtime